Tok-ra/dvz_wmac/readme.md

 **eSTOMP constant**

-gravity: 9.81
+> gravity: 9.81
-water density: 998.32
+> water density: 998.32
-air pressure: 101325
+> air pressure: 101325

 # DVZ WMA-C FY2018
-Case setup

 ## Target
 1) Remapping material types and parameters used in PNNL-24740 to a finer model, this finer model is developed by Intera with more details in shape of geologic units.
 2) Rerun the simulation and compare results from 4 models (EHM, two facies based, and one water content based model)

-## summary of case setup

-## Other changes to the model
-### planned
-1) Change tank regions to curved domes (done by Mark)
-   Use insert_tanks2.py in. /facies: generate tank regions with curved domes.
-2) Make tank regions inactive
-   Change material id of tanks from 8 to 0 and comment out corresponding sections in input files
-### the final tank shapes were taken from intera

-## model simulation scenario
+## Model simulation scenario
 Tank residual scenario: pre-hanford (ss); operational (op), and post-closure (pc)
 thank leak scenario: pre-hanford (ss); operational-post-closure (oppc)

-## Workflow to generate new models
+## Summary of case setup
 ### EHM model
 #### 1. zonation file
 the original file was sent by Nazmul Hasan on 06/28/2018 as "newgridehm89x93x330original.zon"